Sept. 27- Burgos: 16 miles, six hours

 We have to walk all through Burgos to get to the Hotel Mesón del Cid in the old city.
 We’re hot and tired, but when we turn the corner and see our first view of the Cathedral, it takes our breath away.

 Initially built in 1221, this Gothic Cathedral is one of the largest in Spain and is now a UNESCO World Heritage site.
 As soon as we freshen up, we head over to see the church.
-A German Pilgrim tells us that the admission is free today for Pilgrims.
+A German pilgrim tells us that the admission is free for pilgrims.
 We spend lots of time looking in every nook and cranny and admiring the art and artifacts.